Administrators Improving Multi-Tiered Systems of Support

 The AIMS leadership team includes Tania May, OSPI Assistant Superintendent for Special Education Services, Tom Bellamy, UW Bothell Emeritus Professor of Education, and William Rasplica, Retired Executive Director of Learning Support Services for the Franklin Pierce School District and UW Bothell Instructor.

 MTSS encompasses a set of instructional and administrative leadership strategies to improve equity and student learning by ensuring that each student receives services at the level of intensity she or he needs to succeed.
 AIMS focuses on enhancing the leadership provided by principals and school district administrators as their districts work to implement a multi-tiered system.
 Understanding that these local leaders are crucial to implementing and sustaining improvements, AIMS will support cohorts of 15 leaders each year who learn together, share successes and challenges with each other, and engage with colleagues across the state who are leading similar efforts.

 Each cohort will participate in eight monthly full-day Saturday sessions.
 Each session will include a presentation by a nationally recognized expert consultant on one of the AIMS competency clusters, small group activities, and a leadership presentation by AIMS faculty members.

 AIMS participants who complete the required project work will receive a $1,000 stipend at the end of the cohort year.

-The application period for AIMS Cohort 3 will begin February 1, 2022 and end May 21, 2022.
-AIMS Cohort 3 will begin October 2022.
-A cohort orientation will be scheduled in September 2022.
+AIMS Cohort 5 will begin October 2024.
+A cohort orientation will be scheduled in September 2024.

 For further information about Washington AIMS and to be added to the mailing list for recruitment updates, please contact Bill Rasplica, Project Coordinator using the form below.